It may seem impossible to maintain your eating habits while traveling. However, there are many easy hacks to keep you on track and feeling great!

 Another excellent, portable snack for the Ignite phase is individual nut butter packets.
 These easily fit into your purse or carry-on bag to provide a quick source of energy.
 However, many nut butter packets contain added ingredients like canola oil and cane sugar.
 Make sure to find a keto-friendly nut butter packet, like FBombs.
-This company also makes squeeze packets of coconut oil, avocado oil, and olive oil that you can use for a high-fat salad dressing when you’re out to eat.
+This company also makes squeeze packets of coconut oil, avocado oil, and olive oil that you can use for a high-fat salad dressing when you’re out to eat or when you travel.

 While TSA may give your nut butter an extra squeeze through security, you are allowed to bring it on board with you as long as it is under 3.4 ounces (X).